-The F Fund was invested primarily in the U.S. Debt Index Fund "E", which in turn holds shares of the U.S. Debt Index Master Fund.
-Both the U.S. Debt Index Fund "E" and the Master Fund are passively managed commingled funds that track the Barclays Capital U.S. Aggregate Bond Index.
+The F Fund was invested primarily in the U.S. Debt Index Fund "E".
+The U.S. Debt Index Fund "E" is a passively managed commingled fund that tracks the Barclays Capital U.S. Aggregate Bond Index.

-As of December 31, 2010, the U.S. Debt Index Master Fund contained approximately 35 percent mortgage-backed securities (31 percent securities issued by the Government National Mortgage Association, Fannie Mae, and Freddie Mac; 3 percent commercial mortgage-backed securities and 1 percent hybrid ARMs), 23 percent investment-grade corporate securities (U.S. and sovereign), 33 percent Treasury securities, 8 percent Agency securities, and 1 percent asset-backed securities and taxable municipals.
+As of December 31, 2011, the U.S. Debt Index Fund "E" contained approximately 34 percent mortgage-backed securities (31 percent securities issued by the Government National Mortgage Association, Fannie Mae, and Freddie Mac, 2 percent commercial mortgage-backed securities and 1 percent hybrid ARMs); 24 percent investment-grade corporate securities (U.S. and sovereign); 35 percent Treasury securities; 6 percent Agency securities; and 1 percent asset-backed securities and taxable municipals.

-As of December 31, 2010, the U.S. Debt Index Master Fund held 5,469 securities totaling \$36.1 billion, with a weighted-average life of 6.3 years.
-The value of the U.S. Debt Index Fund "E" as of December 31, 2010, was \$29.8 billion, which consisted primarily of Master Fund shares totaling \$29.8 billion.
-The F Fund holdings constituted \$19.1 billion of the December 31, 2010 value of the Debt Index "E" Fund.
-As of December 31, 2009, the F Fund holdings constituted \$16.3 billion of the value of the Debt Index "E" Fund.
+As of December 31, 2011, the U.S. Debt Index Fund "E" held 5,912 securities totaling \$36.6 billion, with a weighted-average life of 6.3 years.
+The F Fund holdings constituted \$23.0 billion of the December 31, 2011 value of the U.S. Debt Index Fund"E".
+As of December 31, 2010, the F Fund holdings constituted \$19.1 billion of the value of the U.S. Debt Index Fund"E".

-The C Fund was invested primarily in the Equity Index Fund "EX", which in turn holds shares of the Equity Index Master funds.
-The Equity Index Fund "E", the Equity Index Fund "EX", and the Master Fund are passively managed commingled funds that track the S&P 500 Index.
-As of December 31,

-2009, the C Fund was invested primarily in the Equity Index "E" Fund and Equity Index Fund "EX", which in turn held shares of the Equity Index Master funds.
+The C Fund was invested primarily in a separate account that is passively managed and tracks the S&P 500 Index.
+As of December 31, 2010, the C Fund was invested primarily in the Equity Index Fund "EX", which in turn held shares of the Equity Index Master funds.

-The Equity Index Master funds hold stocks of all the companies represented in the S&P 500 Index in virtually the same weights as they are represented in the S&P 500 Index.
-As of December 31, 2010, the Equity Index Master Funds held \$90.8 billion of securities.
-The value of the Equity Index Fund "EX" as of December 31, 2010, was \$83.2 billion, which consisted primarily of the Master Funds shares totaling \$83.2 billion.
-The C Fund holdings constituted \$77.1 billion of the December 31, 2010 value of the Equity Index "EX" Fund.
-As of December 31, 2009, the C Fund holdings constituted \$64.7 billion of the value of the Equity Index Fund "E" and Equity Index Fund "EX".
+The C Fund separate account holds stocks of all the companies represented in the S&P 500 Index in virtually the same weights as they are represented in the S&P 500 Index.
+As of December 31, 2011, the separate account held \$77.1 billion of securities.
+As of December 31, 2010, the C Fund holdings constituted \$77.1 billion of the value of the Equity Index Fund "EX".